damusss/WithUI/README.md

 # WithUI Beta

-Simple Pygame UI Library <br>
+Lightweight pygame UI Library <br>
 The name was created after the structure style of the library.
-To create a parentship between elements you use the with python syntax
+To create a parentship between elements you use the with statement

 # Features